tejaswigowda/strata-editor/guides/AI_GUIDE.md

 ## The generation eval (legacy axis): `evalAI()`

 `evalAI()` is the older generation-scaffolding eval.
 It runs a standing prompt set through the agentic loop and prints a 4-axis pass/fail table (struct, spatial, semantic, distinct).
 It tests the generation task, which is now scaffolding, not the headline.
 It still tells a useful story about the generation fallback and the model-independent validation layer.
-It is not the editing eval — for that, see [the eval matrix](../README.md#the-eval-matrix-the-editing-gate).
+It is not the editing eval.
+For that, see [the eval matrix](../README.md#the-eval-matrix-the-editing-gate).

 **Monaco editor in eval output:** When code is generated during `evalAI()`, it also appears in Monaco editors with the same Run/dispose behavior, ensuring consistent evaluation workflow across all shell execution paths.